swagnerutb/NVI/README.md

 # NVI Inc.

-Internship at NVI Inc. and NASA Goddard Space Flight Center.
+Internship at NVI Inc. at the NASA Goddard Space Flight Center.